 In closing, we would first like to thank the many compatriots and friends who put at our disposal the priceless materials from their family and personal archives, who with their narratives shared with us their memories and their experiences of historical places, events, significant persons and their recipes for traditional products.
 Their contributions are acknowledged in our collection.
+In addition, it is necessary to underline that all signed texts express the views of the author (authors) or the narrator and not necessarily those of the members of the Vlahokerasia Digital Museum Committee.
 Second, our compatriots among which are Christos Mandros, Lefteris Sourlas, Voula Kontogiannis, Stefanos Sotos, Dimitra Chronis, Petros Sarantakis and Ilias Petropoulos, who helped us, either with their suggestions for new sources of materials or with the identification of persons, places and houses or with the cross-validation of data relevant to the materials.
 Third, our compatriots, Christos Petropoulos and Vasilis Karatzas. for their contribution to the budget of the V. D. M. Fourth, all those who contributed to the promotion of our project: the Municipality of Tripolis for hosting our first announcement in its website, the businesses of Vlahokerasia for posting the announcement in their establishments, “The Voice of Vlahokerasia” for the continuous coverage of the project progress.
 Fifth, the “National Herald” of New York for the extensive coverage of our project and the call for additional materials from our compatriots abroad.
 Finally, the Municipal Unit of Skiritida and the President of the Local Council, Athanasios Meletis for the meetings of the VDM Committee.

 Nikos Petropoulos, Ph.D.
 Sociology, University Professor (U.S.) and Counselor of the Pedagogical Institute (Greece), Athens (Nikos P. Petropoulos.docx)